mumoshu/prenv/README.md

 ### prenv-apply

+`prenv-apply` deploys your application to the Per-Pull Request Environment.

 `prenv-apply` reads the `GITHUB_REF` enviroment variable to extract the pull request number, and creates the Per-Pull Request Environment.

 To create the Per-Pull Request Environment, `prenv-apply` finds the `prenv.yaml` file in the root of your repository and runs Terraform to create the environment.